tothur/Respiratory-Virus-Dashboard/Qubit/# 3 dimenzióban kell gondolkodnunk, ha m.md

 ## Sejtdifferenciáció, fejlődési rendellenességek és rák

 https://www.nature.com/articles/nrg.2016.112

+how chromatin is organized within the nucleus and how this 3D architecture influences gene regulation, cell fate decisions and evolution are major questions in cell biology.

+However, how chromatin is folded within the nucleus is still a matter of considerable debate.
+At the most basic level, folding of DNA into nucleosomes is well described6, but it is still unclear how individual nucleosomes interact with one another.

+beyond individual loops, chromatin is organized in distinct structural domains, which may represent f ­unctional units of the genome7–9 Although three-dimensional (3D) architecture must be robust, it also needs to be flexible enough to allow marked changes to occur, such as those leading to mitosis

+Nucleosome-nucleosome interactions At the smallest scale of chromatin organization beyond the nucleosome one finds nucleosome–nucleosome interactions.
+For a long time, on the basis of in vitro electron microscopy, nucleosomes were thought to form arrays (often called the 30 nm chromatin fibres) with either solenoid or zigzag shapes20,21
+.
+However, the biological relevance of the 30 nm chromatin fibre has been increasingly called into question by several independent studies19,22–24
+.
+Contrary
+to expectations, nucleosomes seem to be more flexible19,24 and are arranged in heterogeneous groups, called ‘clutches’, in a cell-type dependent manner22

+Chromatin loops.
+A key feature of vertebrate genomes is the relatively long distances along the linear genome separating cis-regulatory elements, such as enhancers, from their target genes.
+In order to elicit its effect, an enhancer is thought to be brought into close spatial proximity with its target promoter through the formation of a ‘chroma- tin loop

+Long-range chromatin contacts are not limited to enhancer–promoter interactions.
+Spatial associations between actively transcribed co‑regulated genes - have also been observed.
+In another type of chromatin loops called ‘gene loops’ (FIG. 2a), which have been primarily identified in yeast, the transcription termination site of a gene loops back to make contact with its own promoter31
+.
+Gene loops have been suggested to reinforce the directionality of RNA synthesis from the promoter

+Topologically associating domains.
+One of the most interesting recent discoveries in this field was that chromo­somes are spatially segregated into sub-mega­base scale domains, often called topologically associating domains (TADs)7–9
+.
+TADs typically manifest as contig- uous square domains along the diagonal of Hi‑C maps (or triangles as represented in FIG. 2b), in which regions within the same TAD interact with each other much more frequently than with regions located in adjacent domains (FIG. 2b).
+The spatial partitioning of the genome into TADs correlates with many linear genomic features such as histone modifications, coordinated gene expression, associ­ ation with the lamina and DNA replication timing9.
+Furthermore, enhancer–promoter interactions seem to be mostly constrained within a TAD.

+TADs are thought to be conserved between different cell types9,11 and across species; however, the extent of this conservation is unclear.

+Compartmentalization of megabase-scale chromatin.
+At least in mammals, long-range interactions between TADs that can be located at variable distances, sometimes very far on the linear genome, give rise to compartment

+two major compartments can be further subdivided into six different subcompartment

+multiple TADs form a compartment,

+At even larger scales, chromatin is organized into individual chromosome territories (one for each chro- mosome), which rarely intermix

+dynamic nucleosome contacts form clutches and fibres.
+These engage in dynamic longer distance loops.
+Some of these loops that are established or stabilized by protein–protein contacts involving architectural (that is, CTCF and cohesin) and/or regulatory components (that is, transcription factors, Polycomb and heterochromatin proteins) give rise to structural landmarks, such as gene domains and TADs.
+Interaction among TADs of the same epigenomic type forms compartments and coalescence of compartments in the same chromosome forms chromosome territories.

+.
+Different species seem to deploy different components in order to estab- lish chromosome domains

+architectural proteins mediator, cohesin, CTCF, non-coding RNAs

+.
+Future work is required to dissect the precise molecular mechanisms at play and to determine whether establishing and maintaining 3D chromatin structure is a general role of nuclear lncRNAs.

+1 , chromatin dynamics contribute
+to the specification of distinct gene expression pro- grammes and biological functions

+The discovery of epigenomic chromosomal domains and of TADs has added a new dimension to our understanding of genome function and most recent analyses in the field have been directed towards understanding TAD formation and function

+https://www.nature.com/articles/nrm.2016.138 2016 nature reviews molecular cell biology

 We also now know that enhancers function within topologically associated domains, which are structural and functional units of chromosomes.
 Studying disease-associated mutations and chromosomal rearrangements in the context of the 3D genome will enable the identification of dysregulated target genes and aid the progression from descriptive genetic association results to discovering molecular mechanisms underlying disease.
 Understanding the molecular basis of disease opens new avenues for the development and improvement of treat­ments.